drewmiller5/drewmiller5/README.md

 ## About Me:
 I'm a former Collegiate Student-Athlete finishing up my Masters of Science in Cybersecurity at Marymount University.
 I completed my undergraduate studies at Elon University (Class of 2025), earning a B.S.B.A Financial Technology and B.S.
 Accounting, separate degrees.

+To me, Finance is a puzzle that can't be solved; it's unpredictable like humans.
+However, we can improve it.
+Golf taught me to look for changes within millimeters, and now I'm looking for patterns and building models that are constantly improving.
+This constant pursuit of improvement keeps me building.

 I'm targeting to work in Charlotte, North Carolina upon my graduation.

 **Grauduating December 2026 · Available January 2027**